kylesuter97/edgar_kubricj_group_project/README.md

 The pipeline as a whole can be run by running the 'Run_pipeline.py' file, changing the input and output folder locations.
 By default the pipeline will be run on the entire S&P100, however a list of individual tickers can also be entered.

+Running individual sections can also be done assuming the required data is present, this is detailed further in the pipeline section below.

 ## Pipeline
 ### Part 1 - Data Ingestions